laurenlucero/laurenlucero/README.md

 I love to collaborate on open-source projects with code newbies & women who code 💻

-I am seeking a remote software development role where my unique experience is valued & growth is supported ✨
+I am seeking a remote or Boston based software development role where my unique experience is valued & growth is supported ✨

 Let's connect 🔗
   - Check out some of my projects while you're here